opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 The total time required to generate 16 queries per document for 1M documents is about 48 hours.
 The generation time scales linearly with the number of documents and can be improved by using larger batch sizes.

 During the generation phase we sampled tokens with a default temperature of 1, top-p value of 0.95, and top-k value of 50.
-Tokens are the atomic elements of a sentence from the model’s perspective.
+From the model's perspective, tokens are the atomic elements of a sentence.
 They are similar to words, except a word can be split into multiple tokens.
 Splitting words into tokens ensures that the vocabulary size does not grow very large.
-For instance, if some language consists of only four words---“internet”, “international”, “net”, and “national”---we can save space by splitting these words into three tokens---“inter”, “national”, and “net”.
+For instance, if a language consists of only four words---“internet”, “international”, “net”, and “national”---we can save space by splitting these words into three tokens: “inter”, “national”, and “net”.

 For more information about these hyperparameters and how they affect text generation, see [this Hugging Face blog post](https://huggingface.co/blog/how-to-generate).
 Intuitively, higher temperature, top-k, or top-p values yield more diverse samples.
 We specified the maximum length of the generated query as 25 tokens.
 Additionally, we set the `repetition_penalty` to 1.2, thus incentivizing the model to create queries with no repeating tokens.
 Once the queries are generated, the notebook automatically applies a query filtering model to remove toxic queries using the publicly available [Detoxify](https://pypi.org/project/detoxify/) package.